akoumjian/brutus/README.rst

 Brutus
 ======
-When all you have is a hammer, every problem is a nail.
+"When all you have is a hammer, every problem is a nail."

 Relentlessly hammer away at a machine until your software runs.